A global look at teletext

 Most of the files are in the SEQ-format, which is more or less standard.
 Others are in the PRG-format, although they are not executable.
 Regular PETSCII-viewers can’t read them.
 SEQ Viewer displays them, but only as static images so animations don’t work.

 Files that are named in lowercase have incorrect resolution and JPG-compression.
-Most of them have been replaced with correct files, named in uppercase, but there are some left.
+Most of them have been replaced with correct files, named in uppercase, but not all.
 The correct ones were captured with VICE 2.2 in double resolution, with the Ptoing palette.

 Someone should really make the ultimate PETSCII viewer!
 How about a browser software that takes D64-files and outputs PNG and MP4?
-It should read SEQ, PRG and SRC, handle MCI-commands, display the files as animations or static images, allow for different speeds and feature a toggle for lower and uppercase.
+It should read SEQ and PRG, handle MCI-commands, display the files as animations or static images, allow for different speeds and feature a toggle for lower and uppercase.
 Who’s gonna make it happen? :-)

 I don’t know how to show animations saved as PRG-files.